-- Squaw Mountain Ranch—The oldest nudist club west of the Mississippi River is set high up in the Cascade Mountains.
+- Squaw Mountain Ranch—One of the oldest nudist clubs west of the Mississippi River is set high up in the Cascade Mountains.
 This modern campground offers a chance to enjoy the unspoiled wilderness as well as recreational activities.

 The Poconos aren't just for family vacations and couples retreats—the area is also ideal for naturist resorts.

 - Sunny Rest Resort—Established in 1945, this Pocono Mountain clothes-free resort offers hotel rooms as well as camping sites.
 There is never a shortage of activities including a full-service restaurant and pool-side bar, as well as a nightclub.

 - White Thorn Lodge—Although a membership club, this nudist club in the western part of the state welcomes visitors from Memorial Day through the weekend after Labor Day.
 Among the 200 wooded acres, you'll find a variety of sport and recreational activities as well as campground facilities.

 There's not a lot to choose from in this state, but this one is well reviewed.

 - Rock Haven Lodge—This resort set on 25 woodland acres outside of Nashville is a nudist park, not clothing optional, which means it is required to be clothing-free at all times.
 There are park models and cabins for rent, as well as several recreational activities.

 You're not alone in the Lone-Star State when it comes to wanting to be one with nature.
 Here are a few of the clothing-optional beaches and resorts to choose from: